 Step 1: Create a bootable DVD disk or USB flash drive with an Ubuntu server image.
-Boot your server from ISO.
-Select English language.
-Confirm with Enter.
+Boot

 Step 2: Select Option Update to the new installer, following by Enter.

 Step 3: Make sure if English US keyboard is selected and confirm with Done/Enter.